tinajakob/Introduction-to-Python/README.md

 ## Setup
 If you add this folder to Google Drive, you can run everything with Google Colab, and you won't even need to install Python on your computer.
-More details are provided in the PDF "Setup-of-programming-environment.pdf".
+More details are provided in the PDF "Setup-of-programming-environment.pdf" provided above.

 ## Acknowledgements
-I am grateful to Ben Jann, Sebastian Heinrich, Rudolf Farys, and Nadja Vögtle for their helpful comments and corrections.
+I am grateful to Ben Jann, Sebastian Heinrich, Rudolf Farys, and Nadja Vögtle for their helpful additions, comments and corrections.
 The first 3 lectures of this course are inspired by
 ["A Whirlwind Tour of Python" ](https://www.markdownguide.org/basic-syntax/).